ttsirkia/adilok-raspberry/README.md

 ## Introduction

-This software receives train running messages from the open data provided by [Traffic Management Finland](https://rata.digitraffic.fi) [(CC BY 4.0)](http://creativecommons.org/licenses/by/4.0/).
+This software receives train running and route set messages from the open data provided by [Traffic Management Finland](https://rata.digitraffic.fi) [(CC BY 4.0)](http://creativecommons.org/licenses/by/4.0/).
 There is a bit register which the received messages modify as defined in the message